A Guide To Leisure Batteries: Construction and Care

 Print this page

-A Guide to Leisure Batteries
+Expert Guide to Leisure Batteries

 Leisure battery construction and care

 The 12V equipment in a caravan or motorhome relies on a leisure battery.
-This important item is not normally supplied with a new caravan whereas most newWeb battery cell differences motorhomes have one as standard.
-Batteries that are designed to start a vehicle are made differently from batteries specifically intended to run caravanning appliances.
+This important item is not normally supplied with a new caravan whereas most new motorhomes have one as standard.
+Batteries that are designed to start a vehicle are made differently from batteries specifically intended to run leisure appliances.
 This is because their operating requirements are different.
-For instance a vehicle battery has to provide a high current surge to start an engine, but once that has been achieved, a vehicle’s alternator immediately replenishes the power it provided.
+For instance, a vehicle battery has to provide a high current surge to start an engine, but once that has been achieved, a vehicle’s alternator immediately replenishes the power it provided.

 In contrast, a leisure battery has to provide a steady flow of current over a prolonged period and seldom gets replenished until the user recognises that its voltage level has substantially fallen.
 That’s when a re-charge is duly provided.
-If left long in a discharged state, a battery will generally not regain its former condition.
+If a lead-acid battery is left long in a discharged state, a battery will generally not regain its former condition.
 Furthermore, manufacturers often recommend that re-charging is commenced when a battery drops to 50 per cent of its full condition.

 This guide focuses on lead-acid batteries which are manufactured for particular tasks but in recent years we've seen an increase in the availability of lithium batteries so they're now worth a mention.
 They also get classified using various names.